 Kentish Knock East MCZ

-This area of seabed in the Outer Thames Estuary includes sand banks that provide a home for a variety of invertbrates that are prey to sharks and rays, commercially important fish species and seabirds.
-The site is also important for overwintering red-throated divers, a diving bird protected by the Wildlife and Countryside Act.
+This area of seabed in the Outer Thames Estuary includes sand banks that provide a home for a variety of invertebrates that are prey to sharks and rays, commercially important fish species and seabirds.
+The site is also important for overwintering red-throated divers, a diving bird protected under the Wildlife and Countryside Act.

 MPA TypeMarine Conservation Zone

 Marine Conservation Zones (MCZs) are designated under UK legislation (Marine and Coastal Access Act 2009) and have been established around England, Wales and Northern Ireland to contribute to the UK MPA network protect a range of nationally important marine wildlife, habitats, geology and geomorphology, and can be designated anywhere in English and Welsh territorial and UK offshore waters.

 Surface Area96.30 km2 (37.18 mi.2)

 Perimeter40.04 km (24.88 mi.)

 Coordinates (central point)51° 39' 59" North, 1° 47' 52" East